KES Competence Center

 KESR contract

-The KESR contract (contract on the investment and safekeeping of assets under a deputyship or guardianship) is an agreement between PostFinance and the deputy, and must be approved by the KESB.
+The KESR contract (contract on the investment and safekeeping of assets under a deputyship or guardianship) is an agreement between PostFinance and the deputy, and must be approved by the CAPA.
 The KESR contract regulates the access rights of the deputy.
 At the request of the authorities (note in the certificate of appointment or in the decision) or the deputy, we will provide the deputy with a copy of the KESR contract.

 Types of deputyships

 Assistance deputyship (Art.
-393 of the Swiss Civil Code)
+393 CC)

 The person concerned only needs assistance in order to deal with certain matters.
 This does not limit the capacity of the person concerned to act.

 Representative deputyship (Art.
-394 of the Swiss Civil Code)
+394 CC)

 Advisory deputyship (Art.
-396 of the Swiss Civil Code)
+396 CC)

-Representative deputyship to manage assets (Art.
-395 of the Swiss Civil Code)
+Deputyship to manage assets (Art.
+395 CC)

 General deputyship (Art.
-398 of the Swiss Civil Code)
+398 CC)

 Enforceability